×

 Required Minor Rotations

 An internship with Sanford Health prepares interns for doctoral-level independent practice in clinical psychology by providing interns exposure to various professional roles, treatment settings, and clinical acuities.
-All interns are required to participate in minor rotations during their internship year to gain training experience related to inpatient behavioral health, hospital consultation, and rural behavioral health.
-Rotation schedules and placement details are pre-determined based on the intern’s Primary Site placement.
+All interns are required to participate in minor rotations during their internship year to gain training experience related to inpatient behavioral health, hospital consultation, rural behavioral health, and other specialized services offered in a robust integrated healthcare organization.
+Rotation schedules and placement details are pre-determined based on the intern’s Primary Site placement, as well as staff resources available during the training year.

 Traumatic Stress Treatment Center (TSTC)

 Located in Fargo, ND, the Traumatic Stress Treatment Center (TSTC) provides specialized trauma services, including clinical psychotherapy, psychological assessment, psychiatric management, case management, and social support services to children, adolescents, young adults, and families.
-There is significant collaboration with many multidisciplinary partners, including pediatricians, nurse practitioners, psychiatrist, social workers, child protective services, law enforcement, and prosecutors.
+There is significant collaboration with many multidisciplinary partners, including child protective services, law enforcement, and prosecutors.
 Patients present at TSTC from a variety of backgrounds for a range of behavioral health concerns.
 Some patients travel from geographically remote regions as child behavioral health specialty services are scarce in this region.
 Presenting problems for children and families include child abuse, sexual assault, medical trauma, motor vehicle accidents, traumatic grief, involvement in the foster care system, caregiver substance use disorders, and homelessness.
-Many patients present with co-morbid anxiety and depression.
 Interns will conduct initial intake assessments and provide individual, family, and group therapy interventions.
-Interns are trained n a variety of modalities, including but not limited to, but are not limited to, Trauma-Focused Cognitive Behavioral Therapy, Child and Family Traumatic Stress Intervention, Cognitive Processing Therapy, Child Parent Psychotherapy, Dialectical Behavioral Therapy, Parent-Child Interaction Therapy, Cognitive Behavioral Therapy for Depression and Anxiety, and Exposure Therapy.
+Interns are trained in a variety of modalities, including but not limited to, but are not limited to, Trauma-Focused Cognitive Behavioral Therapy, Child and Family Traumatic Stress Intervention, Cognitive Processing Therapy, Child Parent Psychotherapy, Dialectical Behavioral Therapy, Parent-Child Interaction Therapy, Cognitive Behavioral Therapy for Depression and Anxiety, and Exposure Therapy.